Some teachers teach from life.

 My improv teachers perform improv.
 Not as a hobby, but as a centerpiece of their lives.
 I remember John Remak casually beginning a talk with, "I've been doing improv for twenty years, I love improv, it's my life."
 It's my life.
 John makes his living as an attorney, but improv is his life.
 He teaches from his own experience, and in that way, his teaching is honest.

 Back in high school, I was taught differential equations by a working engineer.
-He spent his days at Lawrence Livermore Laboratory, and for whatever reason, chose to spend his evenings at the local community college.
+He spent his days at Lawrence Livermore Laboratory, and chose to spend his evenings at the local community college.
 Differential equations wasn't some abstract arcana to him.
 It was his bread-and-butter, and he apparently found it important enough to share.

 Same deal with linear algebra.
 I still remember the engineer/teacher (a different one) mentioning a poster hanging in his lab, created long ago by some exasperated colleague, stating in large block letters: "DO NOT USE CRAMER'S RULE".
 That anecdote was startling to me, almost shocking — after a full schedule of high school classes, this was the first hint that I was being taught something that was part of someone's life.
 Until that point, it hadn't occurred to me that anyone would use Cramer's rule.